zanardob/js-bootcamp-cdk-pipelines-intro/README.md

 2. Replace `ACCOUNT1` and `REGION` on line 8 of `bin/cdkpipelines-demo.ts` with your AWS account id and region.

+3. Commit and push these changes up to Github

-3. Bootstrap your AWS account with the following command.
+4. Bootstrap your AWS account with the following command.
 Be sure to replace `account1-profile`, `ACCOUNT1`, and `REGION` with the appropriate values for you account and region.

 ```
 npx cdk bootstrap \